Discover how we can transform your organisation

 So you’ve decided to become a mentor!
 Well done – we need people like you.

-Once you’ve been matched with your mentee, by your HR team or a smart mentoring software, you can start thinking about your first session.
+Once you’ve been matched with your mentee, by your HR team or through mentoring software, you can start thinking about your first session.

 The intro – or ‘chemistry’ – session between a mentor and mentee is crucial, as it will dictate whether the relationship develops, or whether the fit isn’t quite right.